Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Discussion

 \subsection{Impact of stellar evolution on BCO properties}

 In Section~\ref{sec:trackcompare}, we highlighted the differences between the \parsec{} stellar tracks used in this work and the ones implemented in \bse{}-like codes \citep{Pols98}.
-The largest discrepancies are at high metallicity and/or for high-mass stars (e.g., Figure~\ref{fig:trackcompare}). \cite{Metisse} showed that different stellar evolution models can significantly influence the mass spectrum of BHs evolved in isolation \citep[see also][]{Klencki2020}.
+The largest discrepancies are at high metallicity and/or for high-mass stars (e.g., Fig.~\ref{fig:trackcompare}). \cite{Metisse} showed that different stellar evolution models can significantly influence the mass spectrum of BHs evolved in isolation \citep[see also][]{Klencki2020}.
 In addition, many authors pointed out that the uncertainties in stellar evolution can have a dramatic impact on the mass range in which a star undergoes pair instability \citep[e.g.,][]{fields18,Mapelli20,farmer2020,Costa2021,vink2021}.

-In Section~\ref{sec:rem_mass_single} (Figure~\ref{fig:mpisn0v05}), we showed that several \parsec{} stellar tracks do not have a monotonic increase of the core mass as a function of the ZAMS mass due to late dredge-up episodes \cite[see][]{Costa2021}.
-As a consequence, massive metal-poor stars can avoid PPISN ($M_\mathrm{ZAMS}\approx 100 \ \Msun$) or PISN ($M_\mathrm{ZAMS}\approx 150 \ \Msun$) producing massive BHs (up to $\approx 100 \ \Msun{}$), well within the claimed pair instability mass gap (Figure~\ref{fig:BBHs_BBHmerg}).
-Although such massive BHs cannot merge within an Hubble time via isolated binary evolution (Figure~\ref{fig:BBHmerg} and Section~\ref{sec:rem_mass_binary}), they can have an important role in the formation of massive BCO mergers in dynamically active stellar clusters \citep[see e.g.][]{rastello2018,dicarlo2020a,rastello20,arcasedda21,mapelli2021,rastello2021}.
+In Section~\ref{sec:rem_mass_single} (Fig.~\ref{fig:mpisn0v05}), we showed that several \parsec{} stellar tracks do not have a monotonic increase of the core mass as a function of the ZAMS mass due to late dredge-up episodes \cite[][]{Costa2021}.
+As a consequence, massive metal-poor stars can avoid PPI ($M_\mathrm{ZAMS}\approx 100 \ \Msun$) or PISN ($M_\mathrm{ZAMS}\approx 150 \ \Msun$) producing massive BHs (up to $\approx 100 \ \Msun{}$), well within the claimed pair instability mass gap (Fig.~\ref{fig:BBHs_BBHmerg}).
+Although such massive BHs cannot merge within an Hubble time via isolated binary evolution (Fig.~\ref{fig:BBHmerg} and Section~\ref{sec:rem_mass_binary}), they can have an important role in the formation of massive BCO mergers in dynamically active stellar clusters \citep[see e.g.][]{rastello2018,dicarlo2020a,rastello20,arcasedda21,mapelli2021,rastello2021}.

 In Section~\ref{sec:Results}, we show that the details of stellar evolution play a fundamental role even during binary evolution, significantly affecting the properties of BCO mergers.
-In particular, using the \parsec{} stellar tracks, we find that the \vir{classic} formation channel of BCO mergers (channel I, see Section~\ref{sec:channels}) can be strongly suppressed especially at high metallicity (Figure~\ref{fig:channelsF}).
+In particular, using the \parsec{} stellar tracks, we find that the \vir{classic} formation channel of BCO mergers (channel I, see Section~\ref{sec:channels}) can be strongly suppressed especially at high metallicity (Fig.~\ref{fig:channelsF}).

 Concerning the merger efficiency, the variations due to differences in the assumed stellar model have an impact as large as that of binary evolution uncertainties \citep[e.g., efficiency of CE, supernova kicks; see, e.g.,][]{GiacobboKick,santoliquido2021,broekgaarden2022}.